hantswilliams/firebase-auth-starterkit-simple/README.md

 # updated instructos that should be moved into the starter kit

+- will use `VERCEL` later for deployment, not google hosting

 - make sure inside the right folder (./frontend)
 - install the packages from the `package.json` list with `npm install`
 - check which firebase account: `firebase login` / move to proper account